renatols-jf/spboot-chassi/README.md

 - `metrics.name.operation-health`: The name of the metric created to display the operation health.
 - `metrics.name.active-operations`: The name of the metric created to count active requests for an operation.
 - `metrics.name.operation-time`: The name of the metric created to display the time taken by an operation.
+- `metrics.name.integration-health`: The name of the metric created to display the integration health.
+- `metrics.name.integration-time`: The name of the metric created to display the time taken by an integration call.
 - `metrics.tag.operation`: The name of the metric tag used to identify operations.
 - `metrics.tag.outcome`: The name of the metric tag used to identify the outcome.
 - `metrics.tag.timer-type`: The name of the metric tag used to identify the timer type.
+- `metrics.tag.group`: The name of the metric tag used to identify the integration group.
+- `metrics.tag.service`: The name of the metric tag used to identify the integration service.
+- `metrics.tag.type`: The name of the metric tag used to identify the integration type.
+- `metrics.tag.value.http.type`: The name of the metric tag value used to identify the http integrations.

 # Next Steps
 A few future updates have been thought of.
 Having said that, this does not neither represent